Importer of Record Service in the Republic of the Congo

 Insights of Importer of Record in the Republic of the Congo

-Doing business in the Republic of the Congo, specifically in sectors like IT, aviation, medical, and automotive, requires important import support due to the difficult regulatory nature.
+Doing business in the Republic of the Congo, specifically in sectors like IT, telecom, aviation, medical devices, and automotive, requires important import support due to the difficult regulatory nature.
 This is where Importer of Record (IOR) services become necessary.
 With growing interest from foreign businesses looking to enter the Congolese market, using an IOR helps simplify the importation of goods while confirming full agreements with local laws.

 What does an Importer of Record (IOR) mean?